Labour Insurance

 In labour-intensive industries like manufacturing, construction and energy, the risk of work-related accidents that result in death or disabilities is always high.
 As an employer, you are responsible for providing financial compensation to workers in case of such serious accidents.
-It’s also a legal requirement under Indian law.
+It’s also a legal requirement under Indian labour law.

-What is Labour Insurance Policy?
+What is a Labour Insurance Policy?

 Work-related accidents can result in serious injuries for your labourers.
 This can affect their ability to work temporarily or permanently and lead to a loss of income.